rtmigo/pyrel/README.md

 # Install

 `pyrel.sh` is a script file with no external dependencies.
-Just download it and `source` in a Python project directory.
+Just download it and place somewhere in the project directory.

 ``` bash
 $ cd /abc/myproject